'Neighbours from hell' torment motel owner

 A police spokeswoman said police were making inquiries into the incident.

-Mr Wilke said dogs from next door also wander on to his property.
+Wilke said dogs from next door also wander on to his property.

 "You sort of feel like you are in a prison, you don't want to say anything when they are yelling and screaming at each other," he said.